usc-mrel/interspeech-rtmri/README.md

 - Offline MATLAB-based image reconstruction using collected raw data.

 One example dataset can be found at [this link](https://drive.google.com/drive/folders/1ZP3Ztb4DEi4iH6kdqNjPRvvTDhjDGXLy?usp=drive_link).
 If you have issues, please contact prakashk@usc.edu.
+Please also download the trajectory file at [this link](https://drive.google.com/file/d/1zoVTQ19sXUpN-9iILz7IFSXZPdNbktgp/view?usp=sharing) and put it in the trajectory/ folder.

 ### Pulse Sequence Generation
 Pulse Sequence generation code requires code from [this repository](https://github.com/usc-mrel/rtspiral_pypulseq).